Gold bitcoin standing on financial graphs for cryptocurrency prices.

 Institutional-Level Custody, Individual Sovereignty

-Unlike ETFs managed by Grayscale or BlackRock, DNA Crypto provides a hybrid custody infrastructure, combining insured cold storage with sovereign wallet control.
+Unlike ETFs managed by Grayscale or BlackRock, DNA Crypto provides a hybrid custody infrastructure that combines insured cold storage with sovereign wallet control.
 Users benefit from:

 • – Biometric-secured vaults